milesepstein13/severe-thunderstorm-analysis/readme.md

          * `FAR[_H/W/T]` (False Alarm Ratio): the fraction of grid squares for which any [hail/wind/tornado] hazard did not within 25 miles, weighted by the Day 1 outlook probability.
 This, not False Alarm Rate, is the (continious analog of the) industry-standard metric used to measure false alarms.
            * Note that for any day, HR and FARATIO sum to 1 (unluess there is no outlook, in which case both are set to zero)
          * Note that for any day, HR and FARATIO sum to 1 (unluess there is no outlook, in which case both are set to zero)
-       * Metrics using optical flow displacement vectors:
+       * Metrics using optical flow displacement vectors (only 2002- for H and W):
          * `E_SH[_H/W/T]` (East Shift): Average eastward (negative is westward) shift from all-hazard [hail/wind/tornado] outlooks to pph using Farneback optical flow (m).
 Average is taken across all gridpoints, weighted by outlook probability (or PPH probability if outlook is zero).
          * `N_SH[_H/W/T]` (North Shift): Average northward (negative is southward) shift from all-hazard [hail/wind/tornado] outlooks to pph using Farneback optical flow (m).
 Average is taken across all gridpoints, weighted by outlook probability (or PPH probability if outlook is zero).
          * `DIV[_H/W/T]` (Divergence): Average divergence in the flow field of all-hazard [hail/wind/tornado] outlooks to pph using Farneback optical flow.
 Average is taken across all gridpoints, weighted by outlook probability (or PPH probability if outlook is zero).